davidkrdona/basic_fast_api_minio/README.md

 ## Prerequisites

+* All of this is part of the requirements so no need to install them since its dockerized.
 - Python (3.7 or later)
 - FastAPI (`pip install fastapi`)
 - MinIO client (`pip install minio`)
-- Docker (optional, for running MinIO locally using Docker)
+- Docker (Mandatory, for running MinIO locally using Docker)

 ## Setup